Montgomery St. Peter Montgomery St. Peter

 To/From Tromsø Airport.
 Use Flybussen, the airport express bus.
 It routinely travels in a loop from the airport to multiple hotels in central Tromsø.
 It costs roughly $20 for a round trip ticket.

 Getting Around Tromsø.
 The city and surrounding area is walkable, though a bit hilly and icy during the winter.
 The main street, Storgata, has heated sidewalks that keep snow and ice from freezing.
 Outside of this, it’s best to be cautious while walking on the snow and ice.
 We had a few slips ourselves but were layered in enough clothing to keep us from bruising.
 We noticed that many people wore spikes on their boots for extra traction.
 Just remember to take them off before entering indoors.
-One of the cutest things we saw were mother’s pushing their children in strollers with sleds instead of wheels.
+One of the cutest things we saw was mothers pushing their children in strollers with sleds instead of wheels.

 By Taxi.
-Taxi’s can be pricy but are convenient when trying to get around outside the Main Street.
+Taxis can be pricy but are convenient when trying to get around outside the Main Street.
 The two main taxi companies are Tromsø Taxi and Din Taxi.
 Taxis are also available through Uber.
 This is a general breakdown of cost:

-Around Town: $10 - $15 (From downtown to the cable car)
+• Around Town: $10 - $15 (From downtown to the cable car)

-Across Town: $15 - $35 (From the airport to downtown)
+• Across Town: $15 - $35 (From the airport to downtown)

-Outside of Town: $35 - $60 (From Tromsø to a nearby town)
+• Outside of Town: $35 - $60 (From Tromsø to a nearby town)

 Getting Outside of Town.
 Renting a car is the best option to get between Tromsø and anywhere else outside the city.
 Nearly all excursions will include transportation.